profanity-im/profanity-plugins/README.md

 /plugins install ~/projects-git/profanity-plugins/say.py
 ```

-See the `/help plugins` command for further plugin management commands.
+See the `/help plugins` command for further plugin management options.

 More help on plugins
 --------------------